mikechau/lolvids/react-alt/README.md

 Update `test`, to run whatever test suite you prefer.
 By default it will run `karma`.

-### mocha

-Note: watching may not work properly due to `babel/register` being used as the transpilier in `bootstrap.js` and because of node caching `require`.

-Looks for files ending with `*.spec.js`, bootstraped via `test/_lib/bootstrap.js` (sets up globals).

-`jsdom` is used to simulate the dom, it should stay at v3 unless you are using io.js.

-- `npm run spec` - run mocha tests.
-- `npm run spec:watch` - run mocha tests continuously, watches for updates.
-- `npm run spec:watch:browser` - run mocha tests continuously, watches for updates, with inbrowser reporter.

 ### karma

-Run the test by default inside `PhantomJS`, could be configured to also run in `Chrome` and `Firefox`.
+Run the test by default inside `Chrome`, could be configured to also run in `Chrome` and `Firefox`.

 - `npm run karma` - run karma.
 - `npm run karma:watch` - run karma continuously, watches for updates.
-- `npm run karma:all` - run karma for Chrome, Firefox, and PhantomJS.
+- `npm run karma:all` - run karma for Chrome and Firefox.

+### integration

+Integration testing is possible through `selenium`, via `webdriverio`, with `Cucumber` like syntax via `yadda`.

+This requires you have a `selenium` server running, to use do the following:

+1. `npm install selenium-standalone -g`
+2. `npm selenium-standalone start`

+- `npm run test:integration` - runs the integration tests

 ## production